 - 3 sets of templates and jigs (included in the supply kit)

 - private discussion area

-The handout information and the videos are the equivalents of a three-day in-person workshop.
+The handout information and the videos are the equivalents of a five-day in-person workshop.
 The demonstrations are filmed with the camera overhead so you can get an excellent view of the action.